Aprimira® mirabelle trees

-Prunus x insititia Aprimira is a new hybrid mirabelle - apricot.
-The fruits are sweet, and relatively large by the standards of mirabelles - more like small apricots in size.
-However in most other respects the mirabelle side of the partnership is the most prominent, and Aprimira is best considered as a larger pink / yellow-flushed mirabelle.
+Prunus insititia Aprimira is a modern mirabelle variety.
+The fruits are sweet, and relatively large by the standards of mirabelles - more like small plums in size.

 The blossom is plain white, and appears at about the same time as the leaves.